Core Maps #4 and 5: The Permaculture Zone Map and Master Plan

 We made our Base, Sun and Sector Maps early in the pandemic, and to cap our first year of attempted permaculture design we completed our Zone Map and Master Plan.

-MAKING A Zone Map
+Making a Zone Map

 The ZONE MAP looks at our property from the standpoint of use and accessibility.
 Zone 0 is inside the house, Zone 5 is wilderness, Zones 1-4 are the spaces in between, from the daily-used spaces "where walkways lead to buildings" (1) to managed woodlands used for timber and forage (4), like where we've carved trails in our forest.
 In some cases, Zones 4 and 5 may simply be the farthest from the house, but for us, considering the woodland trails we’ve carved and can easily traverse, we think of only Zone 5 to be the more untouched spaces between the house and some of the trails.
 More specifically, here’s how we thought of our spaces (Jack did the coloring here, and note the differences in the yellows and greens):